Table of Contents[Hide][Click to Show]

 When traveling with a teen, stock your itinerary with lots of activity, from thrills to chills.
-The Oklahoma City downtown area offers lots of activities for teens and their families to tackle.
 Hit the streets of Bricktown and see how many mural selfies you can take, then learn to whitewater raft before watching the sun set at the ballgame.
-Don’t forget to feed your teen regularly so National Parks TravelingMom suggests Oklahoma steaks for the meat eaters.
 Read on for the best things to do in Oklahoma City with teens.

 Keep the teens happy by keeping them moving.
 Walk through downtown Oklahoma City’s Bricktown Entertainment District to explore a botanical garden, find a mural then hop aboard a water taxi.
 Most teens love thrills so learn how to whitewater raft at The Boathouse District then catch a fly ball at an evening ball game.
 Got more ideas for the best things to do in Oklahoma City with teens.

-9 Best Things to do in Oklahoma City with Teens
+Best Things For Family Fun in Oklahoma City with Teens

-- Explore the National Cowboy and Western Heritage Museum
+- Explore the National Cowboy & Western Heritage Museum

 - Reflect at the Oklahoma City Memorial